 If you have to change your flight schedule because of an emergency or other personal reasons, you will forfeit the money paid for the ticket and will be required to purchase a new one.

-With Basic Economy fare, you cannot fly standby and same-day flight changes are not allowed.
+With Basic Economy fare, you cannot fly standby, and same-day flight changes are not allowed.

 The 24-hour cancellation period (implemented by the Department of Transportation) includes the Basic Economy fare.
 You can cancel or change your flight within 24 hours of booking it.
 Check with the airline before confirming your reservation to see if there are any additional stipulations.